nelly-z/for_ddev/README.md

 ## Description

-A comprehensive web application built with **Symfony 6.4 LTS** framework for managing student service registrations and feedback collection.
+A comprehensive web application built with **Symfony 6.4 LTS** for managing student service registrations and feedback collection.
+Students can register for campus support services (career advice, counseling, etc.), provide secure authentication, and submit feedback after receiving services.

 ### What This Project Does